ahultgren/Reol.js/README.md

 ## Todo

-_Ordered by likeliness and simpleness to implement._
+_Ordered somewhat by simpleness and likelihood of being implemented._

 * .get() based on array index (insert-order)
 * non-unique indexing (with option to enable)